Assessment & Target Setting

 2. Qualifications curriculum (Years 10-13)

-3. Benchmarking students
+3. Benchmarking pupils

 We receive end of Key Stage 2 assessment data from our feeder primary schools.
-Experience shows us that, for various reasons (poor retention of knowledge and skills over the summer break, anxiety over the move to a new school, a high level of one-to-one support in primary school etc) a significant minority of students do not perform at their reported level when they arrive with us.
-Whilst we acknowledge that the reported end of Key Stage 2 data will be used in the Department of Education’s KS2-KS4 progress measure, it would be doing students a disservice to stick rigidly to unrealistic end of Year 6 assessments when setting our own progress targets, indeed the discrepancy would be compounded year on year as we set increasingly more unachievable targets.
+Experience shows us that, for various reasons (poor retention of knowledge and skills over the summer break, anxiety over the move to a new school, a high level of one-to-one support in primary school etc) a significant minority of pupils do not perform at their reported level when they arrive with us.
+Whilst we acknowledge that the reported end of Key Stage 2 data will be used in the Department of Education’s KS2-KS4 progress measure, it would be doing pupils a disservice to stick rigidly to unrealistic end of Year 6 assessments when setting our own progress targets, indeed the discrepancy would be compounded year on year as we set increasingly more unachievable targets.

 - accredited English and maths assessments